 Vegetarian Food to Eat in Kashmir

-Now let me provide some information on the vegetarian Kashmiri dishes.
+Now let me provide some information on vegetarian Kashmiri dishes.

 Think Kashmir dishes are all about meat, meat, and more meat?
 Think again!
 One of Kashmir’s most famous food exports is the Dum Aloo.

-Malai Kofta that you eat elsewhere in our country is slightly different than the one you will taste in Kashmir.
-Have a taste and you will love the Kashmiri and original version of it.
+Malai Kofta which you eat elsewhere in our country is slightly different than the one you will taste in Kashmir.
+Have a taste and you will love the Kashmiri and the original version of it.